SuperMaZingCoder/colorit/README.md

 # Combination
 print(
     background(
-        color("This text is blue with a white background", colors.BLUE), colors.WHITE )
+        color("This text is blue with a white background", Colors.BLUE), Colors.WHITE )
 )